0xalexbel/fhe-erc3643/README.md

 # The `hardhat-fhevm` npm package

-fhe-erc3643 uses the `hardhat-fhevm` npm package, an easy to use set of commands to develop solidity contracts on top of Zama's FHEVM.
+fhe-erc3643 uses the `hardhat-fhevm` hardhat plugin, which offers a set of hardhat tasks to develop solidity contracts on top of Zama's FHEVM.
+It supports both the mock and local node modes.

 - NPM: https://www.npmjs.com/package/hardhat-fhevm
 - Git: https://github.com/0xalexbel/hardhat-fhevm